 A restored wall.

-The Natha temple from the other side of the wall.
-The Sinhalese fondness for tiled roofs extends, in this case, to setting a tiled cap on top of an anteroom dome, no longer visible.
-It's an esthetic preference, though defensible on the purely functional grounds that such roofs resist rain damage better than plastered domes, with their inevitable cracks.
+The same temple from the other side of the wall.
+The Sinhalese fondness for tiled roofs extends to setting a tiled cap on top of domed.
+It's an esthetic preference, though defensible on the purely functional grounds that such roofs resist rain damage better than domes, with their inevitable cracks and leaks.

 Here's another temple in the compound: it's the Maha Devale, dedicated to Vishnu.